Helmuth von Moltke the Elder: As a young officer

 For a year Moltke had charge of a cadet school at Frankfurt an der Oder, then he was for three years employed on the military survey in Silesia and Posen.
 In 1832 he was seconded for service on the general staff at Berlin, to which he was transferred in 1833 on promotion to first lieutenant.
 He was at this time regarded as a brilliant officer by his superiors, including Prince William, then a lieutenant-general.

 Moltke was well received at court and in the best society of Berlin.
-His tastes inclined him to literature, to historical study and to travel.
-In 1827 he had published a short romance, The Two Friends.
+His tastes inclined him to literature, to historical study, and to travel.
+In 1827 he published a short romance, The Two Friends.
 In 1831 he wrote an essay entitled Holland and Belgium in their Mutual Relations, from their Separation under Philip II to their Reunion under William I. A year later he wrote An Account of the Internal Circumstances and Social Conditions of Poland, a study based both on reading and on personal observation of Polish life and character.

-He was fluent in English and a talented writer in German; in 1832 he contracted to translate Gibbon's The History of the Decline and Fall of the Roman Empire into German, for which he was to receive 75 marks, his object being to earn the money to buy a horse.
+He was fluent in English and a talented writer in German; in 1832 he was contracted to translate Gibbon's The History of the Decline and Fall of the Roman Empire into German, for which he was to receive 75 marks, his object being to earn the money to buy a horse.
 In eighteen months he had finished nine volumes out of twelve but the publisher failed to produce the book and Moltke never received more than 25 marks.

 Service with the Ottoman Empire

-In 1835, on his promotion to captain, Moltke obtained six months leave to travel in Southeast Europe.
-After a short stay in Constantinople he was asked by the Sultan Mahmud II to help modernize the Ottoman Empire's army and with permission from Berlin he accepted the offer.
-He remained two years at Constantinople, learned Turkish and surveyed the city of Constantinople, the Bosphorus and the Dardanelles.
-He travelled through Wallachia, Bulgaria and Rumelia, making many other journeys on both sides of the Strait.
+In 1835, on his promotion to captain, Moltke obtained six months' leave to travel in southeast Europe.
+After a short stay in Constantinople, he was asked by the Sultan Mahmud II to help modernize the Ottoman Empire's army and with permission from Berlin he accepted the offer.
+He remained for two years at Constantinople, learned Turkish, and surveyed the city of Constantinople, the Bosporus and the Dardanelles.
+He travelled through Wallachia, Bulgaria and Rumelia, making many other journeys on both sides of the Straits.